My Herbs Blog

 Here is a recipe for a Mugwort Smudge stick my friend told me about.

 Take mugwort leaves attached to the stems, woodruff leaves and stems and mountain mint leaves on stems.
 Lay the herbs side by side, and push together into one shape, or bundle.
 Then wrap the bundle tightly with a natural fiber.
-That the bundle and hang in a cool, airy location for a few weeks, or until it has dried.
+Take the bundle and hang in a cool, airy location for a few weeks, or until it has dried.
 When the bundle is dry, you can light one end of the smudge stick and after a few seconds blow out the flame and the smoke will continue to burn as it does for incense.
-Take the smudge stick and wave through the area you wish to cleanse.
+Take the smudge stick and wave around the area you wish to cleanse.

 **Use caution when working with flame.
 This is not for children.